-Today, the world will be watching as the best golfers descend on Augusta, Georgia for The Masters golf tournament.
+In a few short weeks, the world will be watching as the best golfers descend on Augusta, Georgia for The Masters golf tournament.
 If you’ve never been, it’s an experience worth the trip, but tickets, even for the practice round days, are hard to come by.
-There are lots of wonderful reasons to visit Augusta, beyond the Masters, so plan a trip after the golf pros have left.
+So, why not take in the many other attractions this Southern city has to offer.
 Here are a few ideas to get you started.
-If you need more, check out the 365 Things to Do in Augusta.

 1. The Augusta Canal National Heritage Area – This was my favorite stop on my tour of August.
 Built in 1845 to harness the power of the Savannah River, the canal has a historic past that comes to life in an award winning, hands-on, Interpretive Center.
 A section on child labor lets kids, and adults, test their skill at refilling spools on the manufacturing line.
 After the museum, take a ride down the canal in an electric powered Petersburg boat.
 Be nice to the driver, he normally has bread for youngsters to feed the many waterfowl along the route.
 Here’s a video of the Augusta Canal National Heritage Area.

 2. Morris Museum of Art – The museum is located along the Augusta Riverwalk, and is dedicated to the collection, exhibition, and interpretation of the art of the American South.
 Once a month, Sundays are free and feature Artregeous! a program specifically for kids.
 Each event is different, but has featured art projects, musical performances, storytellers and more.